Ikayherce/guess_the_ai_prompt/README.md

 ###  Features
 ### Initial planning
 My initial planning consisted on a  simple quizz structure with a question that would be an image and answers to choose from below.
-I made a simple drawing of it on paper.
+I made a simple drawing of it on paper and as I tested it I added features, like the sound and the modal window.
  I wanted it to be playful, cheerful and provide feedback to the user to provide interactivity.

 ### Existing features